Puffyfish/Pet-Shop/README.md

 # Pet-Shop
-Welcome to the Petshop website!
+Welcome to the Adop-a-Pet website!
 This website was created using the best of modern web technologies such as Vanilla JS, Bootstrap, Express, MongoDB, and NodeJS.
-Here are just some of the benefits and features that you can enjoy when using this tech stack:

-1. Vanilla JS: Allows for easy front-end development with no complex dependencies, small code footprint, and a robust library of events and methods.

-2. Bootstrap: Quickly design and develop responsive layouts, stock components, and optimized cross-browser compatibility.

-3. Express: Use Express to quickly build dynamic server-side web applications with minimal configuration.

-4. MongoDB: Enjoy rapid, reliable, and scalable data

 ## Getting Started
 1. To get started with the project, you can clone this repository to your local machine.